THE GLORIOUS

 NEW TESTAMENT SCHOLARSHIP

-I love me job teaching at Northern..
-I'm here because, more
+I love my job teaching at Northern.
+I'm

-than 30 years ago I went through an early mid-life crisis.
-I
+than 40 years ago I went through an early mid-life crisis.

-about the great ideas, important works like Herodotus' history, Plato's
+about the great ideas in important works like Herodotus'

-diaglogues, and the plays of Aeschylus, Sophocles, and Euripides.
+dialogues, and the plays of Aeschylus, Sophocles, and

 of the Bible.

 flesh."
-Paul warns about those who are "every learning and never
+Paul warns about those who are "ever learning and

-able to come to the knowlege of the truth."
-But, most troubling
+able to come to the knowledge of the truth."
+But, most

-of all, Paul's warning about those who, while professing themselves
+of all is Paul's warning about those who, while professing

 with the New Testament.